-- In the context of Appendix E, complainant's nonparticipation is potentially significant only where their credibility is critical to determining an issue that the hearing officer has determined is both disputed and relevant to determining whether a policy violation occurred. - If the complainant's credibility is not important to determining whether a policy violation occurred, their nonparticipation may not be an obstacle to making that determination.
-For example: - If the key issue is complainant's incapacitation, and there are other witnesses who testify at the hearing about their direct observations of complainant's demeanor, level of intoxication, and functioning at the relevant time (as compared to, for example the complainant's statements about their level of intoxication), that evidence may be weighed along with respondent's account even if complainant does not testify.
+- In the context of Appendices E and F, complainant's nonparticipation is potentially significant only where their credibility is critical to determining an issue that the hearing officer has determined is both disputed and relevant to determining whether a policy violation occurred. - If the complainant's credibility is not important to determining whether a policy violation occurred, their nonparticipation may not be an obstacle to making that determination.
+For example: - o If the key issue is complainant's incapacitation, and there are other witnesses who testify at the hearing about their direct observations of complainant's demeanor, level of intoxication, and functioning at the relevant time (as compared to, for example the complainant's statements about their level of intoxication), that evidence may be weighed along with respondent's account even if complainant does not testify.
 A court in one of our cases held that the complainant's credibility was not at issue where there was ample witness testimony relevant to complainant's incapacitation. - If the facts as alleged by respondent are sufficient to establish a policy violation, complainant's credibility is not critical.
 A court in one of our cases upheld the campus's policy violation determination on the grounds that no reasonable person who saw what respondent admitted to seeing could think that complainant had capacity to consent, even though she did not testify at the hearing. - If respondent admits the key allegations of the complaint, complainant's credibility is not important.
-A court in one of our cases upheld the campus's policy violation determination on the grounds that respondent's own statement that the sexual interaction at issue "might have just happened" and was "spur of the moment" demonstrated lack of consent under our policy; "where there is no need to weigh competing evidence, there is no need to determine competing credibility." - If respondent was found guilty of criminal charges based on the same conduct alleged in the complaint, it is also likely possible to determine that a policy violation occurred, even without complainant's participation. - On the other end of the spectrum, in cases that truly turn on complainant's credibility for example where the critical issue is what the parties said to each other during the encounter (as relevant to consent), only they were present, and they gave conflicting accounts during the investigation -the hearing officer likely will not be able to find a policy violation.
-As discussed above, in such a case, the hearing officer generally may not rely on, for the truth of their content: - Complainant's statements about the conversation as memorialized in the investigation report; - \circ the Title IX investigator's hearing testimony about what complainant said during the investigation (as discussed in #11 above, questioning along these lines should not be allowed except as noted); and
+A court in one of our cases upheld the campus's policy violation determination on the grounds that respondent's own statement that the sexual interaction at issue "might have just happened" and was "spur of the moment" demonstrated lack of consent under our policy; "where there is no need to weigh competing evidence, there is no need to determine competing credibility."
+Similarly, in another one of our cases, the court upheld the campus's policy violation determination based on the respondent's own description of his conduct the court held that the credibility of complainant and other witnesses was not "crucial" under these circumstances. - If respondent was found guilty of criminal charges based on the same conduct alleged in the complaint, it is also likely possible to determine that a policy violation occurred, even without complainant's participation. - On the other end of the spectrum, in cases that truly turn on complainant's credibility for example where the critical issue is what the parties said to each other during the encounter (as relevant to consent), only they were present, and they gave conflicting accounts during the investigation -- the hearing officer likely will not be able to find a policy violation.
+As discussed above, in such a case, the hearing officer generally may not rely on, for the truth of their content:

-- other witnesses' hearing testimony about what complainant may have told them about the encounter. - If the meaning of critical documentary evidence turns on complainant's testimony, and they do not participate, the hearing officer likely will not be able to find a policy violation.
+- Complainant's statements about the conversation as memorialized in the investigation report; - the Title IX investigator's hearing testimony about what complainant said during the investigation (as discussed in #13 above, questioning along these lines should not be allowed except as noted); and - other witnesses' hearing testimony about what complainant may have told them about the encounter. - If the meaning of critical documentary evidence turns on complainant's testimony, and they do not participate, the hearing officer likely will not be able to find a policy violation.
 By contrast, if the meaning of documentary evidence is clear and the dispute is about its authenticity, the Title IX investigator may be able to provide sufficient clarification through testimony that the Complainant's nonparticipation does not preclude use of the evidence.